cyberlibrarian/cyberlibrarian.github.io/_posts/2020-07-16-cybersecurity-certification.md

 categories: [ Moro and Mike ]
 image: assets/images/2020-07-16.png
 youtube: WqeYdHrSqCo
-tags: [featured, upcoming, youtube, livestream, cybersecurity,certifications, training, career-development]
+tags: [featured, youtube, livestream, cybersecurity,certifications, training, career-development]
+date: 2020-07-16 19:00:00
+mp3_file: assets/mp3/2020-07-16_Cybersecurity_Certifications.mp3
+summary: Moro and Mike are joined by Mark Shykula to discuss the types, value, and controveries of cybersecurity certifications.
+duration: "01:39:36" #audio length in min
+length: "93233572" #filesize in byte
+explicit: "no" #other option is no
+block: "no" #means is shown in itunes
 ---
 Cybersecurity is unique due to the number and variety of certifications available.
 Certification is often considered essential to get hired or a barrier to entering the profession.